an-Iceberg/ZHAW/HS_2022/communication_competence/24_okt_2022/pitch.md

 - i would like to present you laser induced n.f.

-- the process takes place within a spherical reactor where all lasers pointing to the center where the hydrogen is located
+- the process takes place within a spherical reactor where a large set of very strong lasers are pointing to the center where the hydrogen is located

 - january 2021:

-  - results:
+  - NIF results:

-    - NIF managed to match the energy output of the JET
+    - managed to match the energy output of the JET

 - promising future for the technology,

 - doesn't carry the same risks (radiactivity and instability)

-- lasers have become very economically viable and their reusability is also very high
+- lasers have become very economically viable and a lot easier to maintain than the Tokamak

 ### Why should you care